 Ingredients and Substitutions

-Collagen powder is what’s used to get the protein high in these oats.
+- Collagen powder: Quality collagen powder is what’s used to get the protein high in these oats.
 It is one of the cleanest sources of protein.
-You won’t be able to substitute vegan protein powder for it, but whey protein would probably work.
+You won’t be able to substitute vegan protein powder for it, but whey protein and beef protein will also work.
+Read more about why I switched to beef protein powder for healthy benefits.

 Flavor Variations